akhealth/EIS-Modernization/user-story-standards.md

 #### Steps:
 Scenario 1: Search subject is associated with a Medicaid case in ARIES, and the "Category" is visible in Person Details.

-Given I'm a user
+* Given I'm a user
--And I am viewing a person detail page
+* And I am viewing a person detail page
--And the search subject is associated with an ARIES case -When ARIES case information is displayed
+* And the search subject is associated with an ARIES case
+* When ARIES case information is displayed
--Then I will see the "Category" for the ARIES case that the person is involved with.
+* Then I will see the "Category" for the ARIES case that the person is involved with.

 Scenario 2: Search subject is associated with an APA case in EIS and the "Category" is visible in Person Details.

-Given I'm a user
+* Given I'm a user
--And I am viewing a person detail page
+* And I am viewing a person detail page
--And the search subject is associated with an EIS case -And that EIS case type is Adult Public Assistance -When EIS case information is displayed
+* And the search subject is associated with an EIS case
+* And that EIS case type is Adult Public Assistance
+* When EIS case information is displayed
--Then I will see the "Category" for the EIS case that the person is involved with
+* Then I will see the "Category" for the EIS case that the person is involved with

 Scenario 3: Search subject is associated with a Medicaid case in EIS, and the "Category" is visible in Person Details.

-Given I'm a user
+* Given I'm a user
--And I am viewing a person detail page
+* And I am viewing a person detail page
--And the search subject is associated with an EIS case -And that EIS case type is Medicaid
+* And the search subject is associated with an EIS case
+* And that EIS case type is Medicaid
--When EIS case information is displayed
+* When EIS case information is displayed
--Then I will see the "Category" for the EIS case that the person is involved with.
+* Then I will see the "Category" for the EIS case that the person is involved with.

 Scenario 4: Search subject is associated with an ATAP case in EIS, and the "Category" label is not visible in Person Details.

-Given I'm a user
+* Given I'm a user
--And I am viewing a person detail page
+* And I am viewing a person detail page
--And the search subject is associated with an EIS case -And that EIS case type is ATAP
+* And the search subject is associated with an EIS case
+* And that EIS case type is ATAP
--When EIS case information is displayed
+* When EIS case information is displayed
--Then I will NOT see a "Category" label for the EIS case that the person is involved with.
+* Then I will NOT see a "Category" label for the EIS case that the person is involved with.

 5. Search subject is associated with a Food Stamps case in EIS, and the "Category" label is not visible in Person Details.

-Given I'm a user
+* Given I'm a user
--And I am viewing a person detail page
+* And I am viewing a person detail page
--And the search subject is associated with an EIS case -And that EIS case type is Food Stamps (SNAP)
+* And the search subject is associated with an EIS case
+* And that EIS case type is Food Stamps (SNAP)
--When EIS case information is displayed
+* When EIS case information is displayed
--Then I will NOT see a "Category" label for the EIS case that the person is involved with.
+* Then I will NOT see a "Category" label for the EIS case that the person is involved with.

 ### Example 2